Renato-diasf/PNAD-2015-Data-Analysis/README.md

 # My_first_data_analysis_notebook

 This notebook shwos some informations about Brazil's population.
-All the analyzis was made by using pandas and seaborn.
+All the analysis was made by using pandas and seaborn.